3D PIC Simulations for Relativistic Jets with a Toroidal Magnetic Field: Acknowledgements

+The authors would like to thank the collaborators Martin Pohl and Jacek Niemiec for the insightful discussions during the development of this work.
 This work was supported by the NASA-NNX12AH06G, NNX13AP-21G, and NNX13AP14G grants.
 Recent work was also provided by the NASA through Chandra Award Number GO7-18118X (PI: Ming Sun at UAH) issued by the Chandra X-ray Center, which is operated by the SAO for and on behalf of the NASA under contract NAS8-03060.
-The work of J.N. has been supported by Narodowe Centrum Nauki through research project 2019/33/B/ST9/02569.
+The simulations presented in this report have been performed by Frontera supercomputer at the Texas Advanced Computing Center under the AST21038: Computational Study of Astrophysical Plasmas, and also provided by the NASA through by the grant: Nature Of Hard X-rays From A TeV-detected RadioGalaxy (PI: Ka Wah Wong at SUNY Brockport) issued by the NuSTAR Guest Observer Cycle 6 2019.
 Y.M. is supported by the ERC Synergy Grant ``BlackHoleCam: Imaging the Event Horizon of Black Holes'' (Grant No. 610058).
 The work of I.D. has been supported by the NUCLEU project.
 Simulations were performed using Pleiades and Endeavor facilities at NASA Advanced Supercomputing (NAS: s2004), using Comet at The San Diego Supercomputer Center (SDSC), and Bridges at the Pittsburgh Supercomputing Center, which are supported by the NSF.
 JLG acknowledges the support of the Spanish Ministerio de Econom\'{\i}a y Competitividad (grants AYA2016-80889-P, PID2019-108995GB-C21), the Consejer\'{\i}a de Econom\'{\i}a, Conocimiento, Empresas y Universidad of the Junta de Andaluc\'{\i}a (grant P18-FR-1769), the Consejo Superior de Investigaciones Cient\'{\i}ficas (grant 2019AEP112), and the State Agency for Research of the Spanish MCIU through the Center of Excellence Severo Ochoa award for the Instituto de Astrof\'{\i}sica de Andaluc\'{\i}a (SEV-2017-0709).

 \bsp